What does this measure?

 How is our county doing?

-In 2019, 55% of 10th graders passed the state's math exam, a bit below the state 2019 passing rate of 59%.
-Passing rates lagged in Lawrence (31%), Greater Lawrence Regional Vocational (34%) and Lynn (38%).
-The highest passing rates were in Hamilton-Wenham (88%), Georgetown (87%) and Andover (81%).
+In 2025, 37% of 10th graders passed the state's math exam, a decrease from 2024 and below the state 2025 passing rate of 45%.
+Passing rates lagged in Lawrence (11%), Lynn (16%), and Peabody (21%).
+The highest passing rates were in Manchester Essex Regional (82%), Andover (77%) and Hamilton-Wenham (73%).

 How do we compare to similar counties?

-Essex County's passing rate was below the 68% passing rate of Middlesex, MA.
+Essex County's passing rate was below the 57% passing rate of Middlesex, MA.

 Why do these disparities exist?

 Studies point to a variety of factors believed to contribute to disparities in test scores and other measures of student achievement.
 School systems in the United States are highly segregated, and students of color disproportionately attend schools with high proportions of low-income students who may not have benefited from early learning opportunities at the same rate as other students.
 Schools also have different levels of resources ranging from qualified/experienced teachers to advanced courses to facilities and technology, and schools with large Black and Latino populations often have lower levels.
-In addition, teachers across all school systems tend to be disproportionately white, and teaching practices and curriculum may not be culturally relevant to students of color.
+In addition, teachers across all school systems tend to be disproportionately White, and teaching practices and curriculum may not be culturally relevant to students of color.

 Notes about the data